Prit04/RHUL-Final-Year-Project/diary.md

 Today i looked at some potential free assets that i can use for the UI, however still undecided on which to go for.
 I have created a 3D player with a mesh and collison nodes, I will now add functonalilty to these.
 I also attempt to do the player movement and try to attempt the above style camera.
 <br /> <br />I have created a basic rudimentary movement script for the player and mapped the physical buttons on the keyboard to work with the script.
 I will work on the camera and test to see if it works.
 <br /> <br />I have created a test environment, basic plane with collision, the movement for the player works along with collision, the camera however is not working as expected.
 Therefore i need to work on fixing that.
+<br /> <br />I have sorted the camera angle out but now the controls seem to be inverted, i will need to look into this and fix it.